aaronsaray/aaronsaray.com/_posts/2012-11-20-duplicate-request-issued-in-zf-when-using-inline-scriptdocument-writeln-in-view.markdown

 ---
-author: aaron
-comments: true
-date: 2012-11-20 18:02:59+00:00
 layout: post
-slug: duplicate-request-issued-in-zf-when-using-inline-scriptdocument-writeln-in-view
 title: Duplicate request issued in ZF when using inline script/document.writeln in view
-wordpress_id: 1333
-categories:
-- PHP
-- zend framework
 tags:
 - PHP
 - zend framework